-See Section 6.3., "Calling Procedures Using CALL and RET", for more information on the mechanics of making procedure calls with the CALL and RET instructions.
+See Section 6.3, "Calling Procedures Using CALL and RET", for more information on the mechanics of making procedure calls with the CALL and RET instructions.

-Return from interrupt instruction.
-When the processor services an interrupt, it performs an implicit call to an interrupt-handling procedure.
+Return from interrupt instruction - When the processor services an interrupt, it performs an implicit call to an interrupt-handling procedure.
 The IRET (return from interrupt) instruction returns program control from an interrupt handler to the interrupted procedure (that is, the procedure that was executing when the interrupt occurred).
-The IRET instruction performs a similar operation to the RET instruction (see Section , "Call and return instructions.
-The CALL (call procedure) and RET (return from procedure) instructions allow a jump from one procedure (or subroutine) to another and a subsequent jump back (return) to the calling procedure.") except that it also restores the EFLAGS register from the stack.
+The IRET instruction performs a similar operation to the RET instruction (see "Call and return instructions" on page 7-21) except that it also restores the EFLAGS register from the stack.
 The contents of the EFLAGS register are automatically stored on the stack along with the return instruction pointer when the processor services an interrupt.